Best Time to Post on Instagram in India: Data-Driven Guide for Maximum Reach & Engagement

 Different industries serve different audience routines.
 The following table provides industry-specific timing benchmarks for the Indian market.

-How to use this table: Find your primary industry, then cross-reference with Table A’s day-wise data.
-If your e-commerce brand’s best days are Friday–Sunday, check the Friday, Saturday, and Sunday rows in Table A for the specific slot and format recommendation.
+How to use this table: Find your primary industry, then cross-reference with the Table day-wise data.
+If your e-commerce brand’s best days are Friday–Sunday, check the Friday, Saturday, and Sunday rows in Table for the specific slot and format recommendation.

 Each content format has its own ideal timing window because the algorithm evaluates them using different signals.